 Of all forms of religious belief at present current in the world, Christianity undoubtedly enunciates this belief in the immortality of the race the most distinctly and emphatically.
 Those holding this belief claim its advent as the commencement of a new era in the history and destiny of the human world.
-Not, they say, that a future life was wholly unknown before Christ, but because he so practically demonstrated its reality by his teaching and miracles, sealing his testimony by page to the last, from the Creation to Christ, a period of 4000 years.
-We have it in all contemporary literature; in the Grecian, the Roman, the Egyptian, the Persian, the Indian, and the Arabian.
-It glows in the Zendavesta; it stands mountains high in the Vedas; Buddha lives in it in divine reverie; Brahma proclaims it in his Avataras; it is the very life-blood of the Scandinavian Eddas.
-There
+Not, they say, that a future life was wholly unknown before Christ, but because he so practically demonstrated its reality by His teaching and miracles, sealing His testimony by a personal confirmation, that to all intents and purposes it was a new discovery.
+Thus, while admitting that glimpses of light had occasionally pierced the veil of the unknown-waifs and portents of a clime somewhere beyond in the realm of space-this school of thought considers such experiences to have been exceptional, confined to a few, and far from satisfactory, leaving the future more or less a vague hope.